 Iron County: Although Mercer proclaims itself the "Loon Capital of the World," the large loon that stands outside the town’s Chamber of Commerce is only the third largest.
 Still, a 16-foot loon named Claire d'Loon is impressive.
 Claire used to "talk"—or make loon sounds--but her voice box is currently broken.

 Marathon County: Just west of Poniatowski, in the town of Reitbrock, is the center of the northwestern world, halfway between the North Pole and the equator, and a quarter of the way around the earth from Greenwich, England.
 A wooden sign marks the spot along the aptly named Meridian Road in a county park.
 The park has no amenities, not even a bench, leaving ample time to reflect on a point that exists in only three other places in the world, two underwater and one in China.
 Follow the signs.

 Oneida County: A giant concrete penny stamped with the year 1953 stands near a retirement home in Woodruff, commemorating famed North Woods doctor Kate Newcomb's "Million Penny Parade."
 The penny, the "world's largest," recalls Newcomb's drive to collect a million pennies from local schoolchildren to build a hospital.

 Walworth County: Driving through downtown, the life-size serene-looking giraffe and menacing bucking elephant are easy to spot in Tower Park.
 The pair commemorates the town's heritage as the winter quarters for more than 25 circuses in the 1800s.
-The elephant is perhaps an unlikely choice for the honor, being a memorial to Romeo, an infamous elephant known for killing five of his trainers.
+The elephant is perhaps an unlikely choice for the honor, being a memorial to Romeo, known for killing five of his trainers.
 The giraffe appears to have a clean record.